Make your vision for Snohomish the community vision, too, by submitting a “docket” application now.

 The City’s Comprehensive Plan is the community’s vision for how we would like to see Snohomish develop.
 The policies in the Plan establish guidelines for that vision.

 Regulations to make that vision a reality are found in the City’s Land Use Development Code, Title 14 of the Snohomish Municipal Code.

 Placement on the Final Docket does not mean the proposal will be adopted.
 Rather, it means the proposal will be fully analyzed by staff and brought to the Planning Commission for a recommendation to the City Council.
-The City Council will then make a final decision on all Final Docket items by the end of 2020.
+The City Council will make a final decision on all Final Docket items by the end of 2022.

 The docket process is codified in SMC 14.15.020.
 If you have any questions about how to submit your docket application, please don’t hesitate to contact Planning Director Glen Pickus via email or by calling 360-282-3173.